DavidH21/PrintVBK/README.md

 HOW TO EXIT PROGRAM
 - During the printing stage (The saving of the file), there will be a 15 second pause.
 - Use that pause to stop the program by exiting.
 Or press "Control + C" on the command prompt to stop program

+How To Use Program
+- Download PrintVBK.jar and RunPrintVBK.bat.
+- Have them in the same folder.
+- Double click RunPrintVBK.bat.